Nonlocality of Majorana Modes in Hybrid Nanowires: Device and Experiment

-A quantum dot typically forms in the bare InAs segment at the end of the wire (dashed circle in Fig.~\ref{Fig1}c).
-The origin of the dot can be related to disorder from fabrication process and/or density gradients at the edges of the Al shell and metallic lead.
-Occupancy of the end quantum dot was tuned by the voltage $V_{\rm dot}$ on the gates close to the dot, while $V_{\rm wire}$ was used to tune density in the wire.
-Voltage $V_{\rm bg}$ on a global back gate changed both the dot level and the wire density.
-To separately tune the dot level or the wire chemical potential, $V_{\rm dot}$ and $V_{\rm wire}$ were changed in a compensatory way~\cite{Deng2016}.
-Figure~\ref{Fig1}e shows a 2D plot of $V_{\rm dot}$ and $V_{\rm wire}$ with high-conductance stripes indicating quantum dot resonances.
+A quantum dot typically forms in the bare InAs segment at the end of the wire [dashed circle in Fig.~\ref{Fig2}(a)], presumably due to density of state gradients at the edges of the Al shell and metallic lead and possibly disorder.
+Details of the dot can be seen in Appendix A. Occupancy of the end quantum dot is tuned by the voltage $V_{\rm dot}$ on the gates close to the dot, while $V_{\rm wire}$ is used to tune density in the wire.
+Voltage $V_{\rm bg}$ on a global back gate change both the dot level and the wire density.
+To separately tune the dot level or the wire chemical potential, $V_{\rm dot}$ and $V_{\rm wire}$ are changed in a compensatory way~\cite{Deng2016}.
+Figure~\ref{Fig2}(c) shows a 2D plot of $V_{\rm dot}$ and $V_{\rm wire}$ with high-conductance stripes indicating quantum dot resonances.
 Compensated sweep directions for dot isopotentials (white arrow direction) and wire isopotentials (red arrow direction) are also indicated in subsequent figures.
-To find zero-bias peaks, the end-dot was tuned to a Coulomb-blockade valley and used as a co-tunneling spectrometer, with gates swept parallel to the white arrow~\cite{Deng2016}.
-To pass through dot resonances at fixed wire density, gates were swept parallel to the red arrow as described in detail below.
+The wire isopotential direction is determined by the onset of wire state appearance for a large range including several dot Coulomb valleys [see Fig.~\ref{Fig5}(d) in Appendix A].
+To find zero-bias peaks, the end-dot is tuned to a Coulomb-blockade valley and used as a co-tunneling spectrometer, with gates swept parallel to the white arrow~\cite{Deng2016}.
+To pass through dot resonances at fixed wire density, gates are swept parallel to the red arrow as described in detail below.

-Tunneling spectroscopy reveals an induced superconducting gap of $\sim$200~$\mu$eV at zero field, along with a pair of sub-gap ABSs at $\sim \pm100$~$\mu$eV (Fig.~\ref{Fig2}a).
-With increasing field, the ABSs split and move to lower energy with an effective \emph{g}-factor of $\sim$3.5~\cite{MBSgfactor}, merging into a zero-bias peak around $B$ = 0.8~T that persists up to $B$ = 2~T (Fig.~\ref{Fig2}a,b).
-The zero-bias peak is robust to gate voltage swept along the dot isopotential, as shown in Fig.~\ref{Fig2}c,d.
+Tunneling spectroscopy reveals an induced superconducting gap of $\sim $200~$\mu$eV at zero field, along with a pair of subgap ABSs at $\sim \pm100$~$\mu$eV [Fig.~\ref{Fig2}(d)].
+With increasing field, the ABSs split and move to lower energy with an effective \emph{g}-factor of $\sim$3.5, merging into a zero-bias peak around $B$ = 0.8~T that persists up to $B = 2$~T [Fig.~\ref{Fig2}(d,e)].
+In gate voltage dependence measurements, the zero-bias peak extends from $V_{\rm wire}=-3.95$~V to $V_{\rm wire}=-3.25$~V along the dot isopotential [Figs.~\ref{Fig2}(f) and (g)].
+To take into account SC-SM hybridization~\cite{MBSgfactor, Antipov2018, Mikkelsen2018, Reeg2018}, we have also estimated the robustness of the zero-bias peak at the energy scales corresponding to Zeeman splittings or potential variations.
+By using the extracted \emph{g}-factor and the gate lever arm, the zero-bias peaks in Figs.~\ref{Fig2}(d) and (f) extend for $\sim$120~$\mu$eV [green dashed lines in Figs.~\ref{Fig2}(d)] and $\sim$100~$\mu$eV [green dashed lines in Figs.~\ref{Fig2}(f)], both sufficiently exceeding the peak broadening ($\sim$45~$\mu$eV).